ChrstphrHll/npc_gen/students/Olivus Ondabrar.md

 ---
 ### Description
 - 3rd year Halfling Wizard in Fiesn
-- curly red hair that's hanging down to their legs, Hazel eyes, and Tan skin
+- shoulder length wavy blue hair that's messy, Hazel eyes, and Tan skin
 - Is Prudent and Dirty, and has Wisdom as their ideal

 ### Organizations